 Introduction

 The Code of Ethics and Professional Conduct of the Association for Computing Machinery includes the imperative to share knowledge of the limitations of computer systems (ACM Code of Ethics and Professional Conduct 2.7) [1].
-In natural language processing, human-annotated data is at the foundation of most evaluation studies in natural language processing [9], and therefore crucial to understanding the limits of our work.
-It is standard practice to measure the quality of that data by assessing the extent to which humans agreed with each other in the task of producing it [17].
-This is called inter-annotator agreement (IAA) [2].
-A standard assumption in the field is that the inter-annotator agreement establishes an upper bound on system performance [7,11,13-15,19].
-In fact, the assumption that it is an upper bound on system performance turns out to be just that—a heretofore-untested assumption.
+In natural language processing, human-annotated data is the gold standard for evaluation [9], and therefore crucial to understanding the limits of our work.
+It is standard practice to calculate inter-annotator agreement (IAA) [2] which measures the quality of that data by assessing the extent to which humans agreed with each other in the task of producing it [17].
+A standard assumption in the field is that the IAA establishes an upper bound on system performance [7,11,13-15,19], but it turns out to be just that—a heretofore-untested assumption.
 The goal of the work reported here is to test that assumption.
-We do so by searching for the basis of that assumption; demonstrating that it is, in fact, a widely held assumption; and then collecting published findings in which system performance exceeded inter-annotator agreement and building simple statistical models of their relationships.
+We do so by searching for the basis of that assumption, demonstrating that it is, in fact, a widely held assumption, and then collecting published findings in which system performance exceeded inter-annotator agreement and building simple statistical models of their relationships.
 This is important because if the assumption turns out not to be supported, then as a community, we may be mis-estimating the actual performance of our systems.
 In particular, we may be over-estimating the quality of their performance by under-estimating how good it could potentially be.

 Background

-The calculation of inter-annotator agreement (often known outside of corpus linguistics as inter-rater agreement) is motivated by the need to deal with the problem of subjectivity in judgments about things that are not observable with the senses, a classic case of this being semantics.
-Lenaars [10] traces its roots back to logical positivism, and Krippendorff brought it to linguistic data in particular in the context of content analysis [XXcite].
-Exactly how inter-annotator agreement should be calculated remains an open topic of discussion.
+The calculation of inter-annotator agreement (often known outside of corpus linguistics as inter-rater agreement) is motivated by the subjectivity in judgement of semantics in documents.
+Lenaars [10] traces the roots of IAA back to logical positivism, and Krippendorff brought it to linguistic data, particularly in the context of content analysis [XXcite].
+Exactly how it should be calculated remains a topic open for discussion.

 Cohen [XXcite], focusing on research in psychology, proposed quantifying the reproducibility and reliability of categorization by calculating the agreement between two annotators and correcting it for the probability of agreement by chance.
 This measure is known as Cohen's Kappa: